Lord Mayor of Dublin: Dublin city seal

 The city seal dates from 1229/1230 when it was used by the Dublin City Assembly to issue a deed to the Town Clerk.
 One side shows three watchtowers above one of the city gates being defended by archers, while the reverse side shows a merchant ship at sea.

 Great Dublin civic sword

 The civic sword dates from the 1390s and was made for Henry IV of England in 1399.
 He gave it to the City of Dublin in 1409/1410.

 Great mace of Dublin

 The Great mace dates from 1717/1718 and incorporates parts of an earlier mace made in 1665 for the first Lord Mayor of Dublin, Sir Daniel Bellingham.

 The city sword and Great mace are still used at major civic events such as the Honorary Freedom of the City conferring.
-All of the above are on display in Dublin City Hall.
+All of the above are on display in City Hall, Dublin.

 Lord Mayor's coach

 The Lord Mayor's coach was built in 1789 by William Whitton, of Dominick Street, and made its first appearance on the streets of Dublin on 4 November 1791 in an annual event to mark the birthday of William III.
 The elaborately decorated coach far exceeded its original budget and was completed for a total cost of £2,690 13s 5d.
 The coach was used for ceremonial occasions up until 1932 when, due to its poor condition, it was placed in storage.
 Following expert restoration, the coach returned to public life in 1976 and is a feature of Dublin's annual Saint Patrick's Day parade.